Minority Stress & Trauma (MST) Lab

 Mission Statement

 The Minority Stress & Trauma (MST) Lab is committed to fostering a diverse, equitable, inclusive, and supportive research and training environment that is firmly rooted in anti-racism and social justice.
 We recognize that diversity, inclusion, accessibility, and justice are not just aspirational goals but essential foundations for conducting meaningful, rigorous, and impactful research.
-Our work centers on understanding and addressing health disparities and amplifying the voices of historically marginalized communities with a focus on sexual and gender minority individuals who experience trauma and stigma based on multiple minoritized identities.
+Our work centers on understanding and addressing health disparities and amplifying the voices of historically minoritized communities.
 We also aim to advance knowledge that contributes to health promotion, fosters resilience, and drives systemic change.

 Our Core Commitments